 When most people think about surfing in the U.S., places like California, Hawaii, and even Florida come to mind.
 But there is another totally unexpected destination that provides some surprisingly great waves too.
 It's colloquially known as the "Third Coast" and its located right in America's heartland.

-The Great Lakes may not offer the same experience as some of those other places, but adventurous surfers will still discover 20+ foot waves and a complete lack of crowds.
+The Great Lakes may not offer the same experience as some of those other popular destinations, but adventurous surfers will still discover 20+ foot waves and a complete lack of crowds.
 They'll also find very little in the way of marine life (read: no sharks!) and tides are pretty much nonexistent too.
-In short, surfing these bodies of water is unlike anything else around, but it is rewarding in its own right.
+In short, surfing these bodies of water is unlike anything else around and it is highly rewarding in its own right.

-When surfing the Great Lakes, it is important to dress appropriately (wetsuits or drysuits), have a proper board (thicker for freshwater surfing), and be prepared for unexpected conditions.
-The water can be rough and the high winds add to the challenge of staying on your... board.
+When surfing the Great Lakes, it is important to dress appropriately (that means a wetsuit or drysuit), have a proper board (thicker for freshwater surfing), and be prepared for unexpected conditions.
+The water can be rough and the high winds add to the... challenge of staying on your board.

-With that in mind, here are our choices for the best spots to surfing on the Great Lakes.
+With that in mind, here are our choices for the best spots to surfing on these amazing bodies of water.

 01 of 05

 Wisconsin isn't exactly a place where you'd expect to find great surfing, but it was home to the Dairyland Surf Classic for years.
-The event was held for more than two decades on the western shore of Lake Michigan in the town of Sheboygan, where a dedicated surf culture has grown.
+The event was held for more than two decades on the western shores of Lake Michigan in the town of Sheboygan, where a dedicated surf culture has emerged over the years.
 The best surfing occurs there from August to April, which means pack a drysuit and be prepared for cold conditions throughout much of the season.

-The city offers five miles of epic beach with a total of 22 breaks to ride.
+The city offers five miles of surprisingly beautiful beach with a total of 22 breaks to ride.
 All of that falls within the city limits, making it easier than ever to grab a board and get out on the water.
-It doesn't take long to discover why Sheboygan has been dubbed "The Malibu of the Midwest."
+It doesn't take long out on the water to discover why Sheboygan has been dubbed "The Malibu of the Midwest."

 02 of 05

 Thanks to its proximity to Chicago, Whiting is an easy town to reach.
 Hitting the water there is also a simple affair since access can be found within the city limits as well.
-An old refinery sits on the shore, dominating the landscape while surfers enjoy the large swells, which at times can rival those found in the more traditional surf towns in the U.S.
+An old refinery sits on the shoreline, dominating the landscape while surfers enjoy the large swells, which at times can rival those found in the more traditional surf towns in the U.S.

 03 of 05